 How African Black Soap Is Made

-The traditional process is labor-intensive and hasn't changed much in centuries:
+The traditional process is labour-intensive and hasn't changed much in centuries:

 - Sun-drying: Plantain leaves, cocoa pods, and palm tree leaves are sun-dried for several days.

-- Roasting to ash: The dried materials are roasted in a clay oven at consistent temperatures until they become ash.
-This ash provides the soap's natural alkalinity and exfoliating properties.
+- Roasting to ash: The dried materials are roasted in a clay oven until they become ash.
+This ash gives the soap its natural alkalinity and exfoliating properties.

 - Cooking: The mixture is cooked for at least 24 hours, with constant stirring.

-- Curing: After cooking, the soap is scooped out and left to cure for two weeks or more.
+- Curing: After cooking, the soap is left to cure for two weeks or more.

 Skin Benefits of African Black Soap